leroypa/TrelloSalesforce/README.md

 (6) CRM Rollout Guide Section 4: Rollout (7) CRM Rollout Guide Section 5: Follow-Up

 The link to the trello Kanban Board is:  https://trello.com/b/LUqIlZ1Y/templates-salesforce

+Please note that this is maintained in Trelllo, but will be migrating to Clickup (https://clickup.com)